LodestoneHQ/lodestone/README.md

 If you would like some test documents to play with safely, you can take a look at the [LodesoneHQ/lodestone-test-docs](https://github.com/LodestoneHQ/lodestone-test-docs) repository.

+If the processor doesn't pick up your files, you may have to fake an update to them to change the timestamp.
+This is temporary and will be resolved in a future release.
+You can use the command below to update the timestamp and trigger the processor:

 `find . -exec touch {} \;`

 ## Components